makyo/drab-makyo.com/cv.md

     * [Post-Self](http://post-self.io) --- a collaborative fiction site focusing on a far-future universe --- Jekyll site designed and hosted on GitHub
     * [Honeycomb Cafe](http://alopex.honeycomb.cafe) --- an alpha/CD implementation of a site for writers, readers, and publishers --- Django application designed and self-hosted
     * <https://submit.drab-makyo.com> --- an instance of Submitify, a writing submission and reviewing tool --- Django application designed and self-hosted
-    * [Hybrid](http://hybrid.ink) --- a metafurry journal appearing both in print and digital formats --- Jekyll site designed and hosted on GitHub

     2012:

-    * Bookmarfs (defunct) --- a furry book club --- Wordpress site designed and self-hosted
+    * [Bookmarfs!](http://bookmarfs.com) --- a furry book club --- Jekyll site designed and hosted on Github

     2011: